Chicago, United States

 Trans travelers: Chicago is one of the better cities in the US for trans travelers.
 Illinois law covers gender identity explicitly in anti-discrimination protections, self-ID gender marker changes are available, and the city's LGBTQ+ infrastructure — particularly Howard Brown Health — is deeply experienced with trans-affirming care.
 Boystown and Andersonville are both high-visibility, high-comfort zones.
 Be a bit more aware in less-central neighborhoods after dark, same as anyone would be.

-Verbal harassment risk: Low in tourist areas and queer neighborhoods.
+Verbal harassment risk: Low in tourist areas and gay neighborhoods.
 Chicago is a big, diverse city and most people are focused on their own lives.
 Isolated incidents can occur anywhere — a drunk comment from a passing car, the occasional idiot on the El — but these are uncommon and don't represent the city's character.
 If something does happen, know that Equality Illinois and Lambda Legal both maintain active Chicago presence.
 The Broadway Youth Center on Broadway specifically serves LGBTQ+ youth and young adults with drop-in services and crisis support — a real resource, not just a listing.

 Where to Find It